Special Educational Needs

 Admission arrangements for pupils with SEN or disabilities

 The school’s admissions arrangements are determined by the Governing Body, having regard to parental preference.
 No pupil will be refused admission to the school on the basis of his or her special educational need.
 In line with the SEN and Disability Act, we will not discriminate against disabled children and we will take all reasonable steps to provide effective educational provision

 How our school will prevent disabled pupils from being treated less favourably than others

 St Thomas More is a very inclusion school and we welcome all children into our community regardless of race, religion or disabilities.
 We will strive to support and welcome any child wishing to become a pupil at St Thomas More and will follow the Admissions policy set by the schools Governing Body.

-Click here to download Admissions Policy .
+Click here for Admissions Policy and Process .